Are you a nurse anesthetist and curious about what a travel nurse anesthetist’s salary looks like?

 Generally speaking, the more qualifications and education you have as a traveling CRNA, the more desirable you are to medical facilities.

-When you begin your travel CRNA job search, if your CRNA travel nurse salary is a top concern, be sure to pay attention to the types of workplaces you’re willing to work for.
+When you begin your travel CRNA job search, if your CRNA travel nurse salary is a top concern, be sure to carefully consider the types of workplaces you’re willing to work for.

 - Outpatient care facilities